tgrafk12/VRC-2-CVR-Conversion/payed-conversion.md

 ChilloutVR does not support Physbones.

 Physbones are a VRChat only script that is only associated with VRChat, and is not distributed to any other VR-Platform.
 This means, that we need to use other scripts to add physics.
-You may choose to use ether Dynamic Bones (Not Recommended but affordable) or MagicaCloth (Recommended)
+The only Physics editing scripts that are whitelisted for CVR Avatars are ether Dynamic Bones (Not Recommended but affordable) or MagicaCloth (Recommended)

 ### +$4 to total price For Dynamic Bones - Not Recommended for compatibility on any avatar, but is an affordable option.